riverbed/steelscript-appfwk/docs/managing.rst

       --version             show program's version number and exit -h, --help            show this help message and exit

+.. _offline mode :

 Using Static Files in Offline Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When deploying a SteelScript VM into customer's networks, chances are the VM does not have Internet access due to security concerns.
-As the Application Framework server needs access to files on the Internet (mainly *Javascript* and *CSS*), we need to pre-download the files in order for the Application Framework server to function properly.
+When deploying a SteelScript VM into customer's networks, the Application Framework server does not need to have Internet access.
+However, the web clients do need to access resources on Internet (mainly *Javascript* and *CSS*).

+Therefore, if web clients can not access Internet due to firewall or because they are on isolated networks themselves, we need to pre-download the files to the Application Framework server and update the server configuration accordingly.

-Below are the steps to serve the required files to the Application Framework server in offline mode.
+Below are the steps to serve the required files to the Application Framework server if web clients can not access Internet.

 1. Download the required files from Internet in the SteelScript VM.
+Note that if the SteelScript VM does not have Internet access, the files need to be downloaded on a separate machine with Internet access and then sent over to the SteelScript VM.

 .. code-block:: console